-We ensure that all appropriate measures are applied in relation to everyone who works in or on behalf of the school who is likely to be perceived by the children as a safe and trustworthy adult and follow NYCC guidance on checking volunteers and contractors, and NYCC Education and Skills guidance on checking host families for educational visits and work experience providers.
+We ensure that all appropriate measures are applied in relation to everyone who works in or on behalf of the school who is likely to be perceived by the children as a safe and trustworthy adult and follow guidance on checking volunteers and contractors

-It is vital that schools create a culture of safe recruitment and, as part of that, adopt written recruitment and selection policies and procedures that help deter, reject or identify people who might abuse children.
+It is vital that schools create a culture of safer recruitment and, as part of that, adopt written recruitment and selection policies and procedures that help deter, reject or identify people who might abuse children.
 Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous educational and employment history and ensuring that a candidate has the health and physical capacity for the job.
 The school will take a planned approach to recruitment and ensure it takes appropriate safeguarding actions at each stage of the process.
 The selection decision will be appropriately recorded and a copy of relevant documents, including those used to verify the successful candidate's identity, right to work and required qualifications, will be kept on their personal file.
+As part of the shortlisting process schools should consider carrying out an online search as part of their due diligence.